Everything PR News

 Investopedia ~15% of all citations

-The single largest single-source share in the eight-vertical slate.
+The single largest single-source share in the eight-vertical franchise.
 Definitional authority is the most retrievable form of authority.

 Stock-specific prompts · investment advice · crypto-finance overlap.
-SEC.gov constrains what can be said; trade press fills the gap; Reddit fills what trade press leaves.
+SEC.gov constrains what AI engines will say; trade press fills the gap; Reddit fills what trade press leaves.
+On "should I buy X stock" queries, engines hedge and cite SEC.gov and Investopedia rather than recommend — a pattern unique to finance and healthcare.

 Which sources do AI engines cite most for finance?